85 Painting Ideas That Will Inspire You To Pick Up a Brush Right Now

 Once you’ve got your watercolor, acrylic, or even oil paint, you can get started right away on honing your craft.
 But even having all the right supplies can’t save you from the dreaded creative block; sometimes, you just can’t think of anything to paint!
 Luckily, we’ve compiled a list of prompts that are jumping-off points for your work.
 The easy painting ideas are divided into two lists—one is inspired by life while the other challenges you to use your imagination.

 When looking through the list, consider the following: what sounds like fun to paint?
 What will challenge you to get better?
 Are there certain techniques you’d like to try?
-A leafy tree, for instance, gives you the opportunity to experiment with texture, while imagining these subjects in monochrome is a great exercise in understanding tonality, light, and shadow.
+A leafy tree, for instance, allows you to experiment with texture, while imagining these subjects in monochrome is a great exercise in understanding tonality, light, and shadow.
+Opt for trying different colors to find your preferred palette.
+Before long, you'll know what and how you like to paint.

 Painting Palette